 For starters, dissecting the argument of progressive Christians reveals that they are guilty of the fallacy of the false dilemma.
 In a nutshell, what they’re claiming is “If Jesus said that things don’t make you sinful, then things can’t be bad.”
-In other words, they only allow for two options; the other option being that Jesus was wrong.
+With this argument, they’re only allowing for two options (the other option besides accepting their conclusion is that Jesus was wrong).
 The argument is essentially if “A” is true (things don’t make you sinful), then “B” (then things can’t be bad) must be true, too.
 Meaning that “C” (things can be bad, too) cannot be true.
 But there are at least two “arguments” available that don’t undermine the veracity of Jesus’ claim.
-One of the arguments commits the fallacy of the false dilemma, too, and the other option allows for the nuanced options of “C” and “D” and even “E” etc. Argument One is the antinomian’s argument above.
+One of the arguments commits the fallacy of the false dilemma as well and the other option allows for the nuanced options of “C” and “D” and even “E” etc. Argument One is the antinomian’s argument above.
 Argument Two is that Jesus is simply wrong, and, hence, Matthew 15 can be dismissed offhand.
 Argument Three is built on the belief that all things are bad and humans are already sinful.
 The final argument, Argument Four claims that some things are bad, but humans are already sinful.

 At the onset, we can dismiss Argument Two that Jesus was wrong.
 I think that we can also quickly dismiss Argument Three that “All things are bad, but humans are already sinful.”
 That option is the exact opposite side of the progressive Christian’s false dilemma.
 Plus, the Bible frequently speaks to God’s blessings being inherent in things.
 Psalm 104 calls God’s people to praise Him for causing, “the grass to grow for the livestock and plants for man to cultivate, that he may bring forth food from the earth and wine to gladden the heart of man, oil to make his face shine and bread to strengthen man’s heart.”
 That leaves Argument Four, “some things are bad, but humans are already sinful,” as the remaining challenger to the antinomian, progressive Christians’ argument.

 There are things, many things, in fact, that should be avoided by those who are concerned about joyfully obeying the command to pursue holiness as an outworking of the salvation paid for by Jesus.
 To say otherwise is rejection of the Bible’s teaching.
-I’ve already made this argument in a previous article; with some minor editing, I’m going to “plagiarize” myself and repeat my previous argument (if you’re interested in reading the previous article, which gave rise to the article you’re currently reading, in fact, click on the link here).
+I’ve already made this argument in a previous article; with some minor editing, I’m going to “plagiarize” myself and repeat my previous argument.

 The opening verses of the Bible reveal many things.
 Of those things, at least three are immediately pertinent to this discussion – 1.
 God created everything.
 2. God created everything good.
 3. Things that were once good became less good.
 In fact, some things are so far removed from God’s definition of “good” as to render them functionally not good.